 One night, he heard ghosts outside his home say, "A county scholar in the Xu family is going to pass the provincial imperial examination!"
 This went on for several nights and indeed that year his son Fengzhu passed the examination.
 After that, Fengzhu's father became even more diligent in accumulating good deeds.
 He paid for the repair of roads and bridges, and provided food for monks as well as for the poor.
 He did all he could to help others.
 Sometime later, he heard the ghosts again.
-They said, "the provincial scholar from the Xu family is going to hold a high position in the government."
-Eventually, Fengzhu became the governor of Zhejiang Province.
+They said: "The provincial scholar from the Xu family is going to hold a high position in the government."
+Eventually, Fengzhu became the governor of Zhejiang province.

-Another example is Kangxi Tu.
-He worked in the courthouse and would spend nights in the prison cells, talking with the inmates.
-Instead of making a name for himself, he would write secret reports to the Minister of Justice, telling him why certain prisoners were innocent.
+Another example is Tu Kangxi who lived in Jiaxing, Zhejiang province.
+Mr. Tu worked in the courthouse and would spend nights in the prison cells, talking with the inmates.
+Instead of making a name for himself, he would write secret reports to the minister of justice, telling him why certain prisoners were innocent.
 The Minister would then question the prisoner accordingly and clear the cases.
-Through Mr. Tu's efforts, more than ten innocent people were released and all of them were extremely grateful to the judge praising the Minister of Justice for his wise judgment.
+Through Mr. Tu's efforts, more than ten innocent people were released and all of them were extremely grateful to the judge praising the minister of justice for his wise judgment.

-Soon after, Mr. Tu made a report to the Imperial Judge saying: "If innocent people are imprisoned here, there must be many more throughout the country.
+Soon after, Mr. Tu made a report to the imperial judge saying: "If innocent people are imprisoned here, there must be many more throughout the country.
 I recommend that investigators be sent to check the prisons for innocent people every five years.
 The sentences can be canceled to prevent the innocent from remaining in prison."
 The minister, Mr. Tu's superior, took the report to the emperor, who agreed with Mr. Tu's suggestion.
 Mr. Tu was subsequently chosen as one of the special agents in charge of reducing sentences for those who were found innocent.

 One night, he dreamt that a heavenly being came to him and said: "Originally, you did not deserve a son in this life, but this act of reducing prison sentences for innocent people accords with the wishes of the heavens.
 You will be bestowed with three sons and they will all attain high positions."
-After that, his wife gave birth to three sons who all became prominent.
+His wife later gave birth to three sons who all became prominent.

-Another example of attaining good results from practicing kindness is Ping Bao who lived in Jiaxing.
-Ping was the youngest of seven sons of a magistrate in Anhui Province.
-He married into the Yuan family in Zhejiang Province, and was a good friend of my father.
-Ping Bao was knowledgeable and talented, but always failed in the examinations.
+Another example of attaining good results from practicing kindness is Bao Ping who lived in Jiaxing.
+Ping was the youngest of seven sons of the magistrate of Chizhou, Anhui province.
+He married into the Yuan family in Pinghu county, Zhejiang province, and was a good friend of my father.
+Bao Ping was knowledgeable and talented, but always failed in the examinations.
 He spent his time studying Buddhism and Taoism.

 Once, while traveling to Lake Mao, he came to a village and saw a temple in dire need of repair.
-The statue of Great Compassion Bodhisattya was wet from the rain that leaked through the roof.
-Ping took out all his money and gave it to the Abbot, so that he could restore the temple.
-The Abbot replied, "It is a major project, I am afraid this is not enough."
-Ping Bao then took out all his expensive clothes and handed them to the Abbot.
+The statue of Avalokitesvara Bodhisattva was wet from the rain that leaked through the roof.
+Ping took out all his money and gave it to the abbot, so that he could restore the temple.
+The abbot replied: "It is a major project, I am afraid this is not enough."

+Bao Ping then took out all his expensive clothes and handed them to the abbot.
 His servant tried to persuade him to keep his best outfit, but he refused, saying: "It does not matter to me.
-As long as the statue of Great Compassion Bodhisattva remains undamaged, I do not care if I have to go without clothes."
+As long as the statue of Avalokitesvara Bodhisattva remains undamaged, I do not care if I have to go without clothes."